6 Less-Crowded Hot Springs in Colorado

 Colorado is filled with natural wonders that many explore with adventurous activities such as hiking or skiing.
 But some don’t require any gear or endurance, only time for rest and relaxation.
 The hot springs in Colorado are some of the state’s most sought-after destinations for soaking sore muscles, relaxing in nature, and enjoying the natural healing properties of the mineral-soaked waters bubbling up from beneath.

-But if you’re like me, I don’t always enjoy soaking in a crowded pool with a bunch of people I don’t know.
-So, I’ve rounded up a few of my favorite hot springs in Colorado that are often less-crowded, adult-oriented, and don’t require a hike to access.
+But if you’re like me, you don’t always enjoy soaking in a crowded pool with a bunch of people you don’t know.
+So, I’ve rounded up a few of my favorite hot springs in Colorado that are often less crowded, adult-oriented, and don’t require a hike to access.
 So, sit back and unwind (preferably with a glass of wine in hand) and discover these less-crowded hot springs in Colorado.

 Iron Mountain Hot Springs in Glenwood Springs